 OpenStax College prides itself on the accuracy of its textbooks.
 However, errors do occasionally occur.
 Building on the community-oriented nature of this project, we invite you to peruse the list of errata and to suggest corrections that we should make.

-To view the errata list or suggest a correction, click here.
+To view the errata list, click here.